steveabner/Helpdesk-Homelab/README.md

-## 🖥️📶 Installing Remote Access Service (RAS) & Network Address Translation (NAT)
+## 🖥️📶 RAS, NAT, and DHCP Configuration
-As part of my homelab domain configuration, I will set up Remote Access Service (RAS) to allow client devices to access the internet through the domain.
-This involved installing RAS, configuring network routing, and ensuring secure connectivity for remote clients.
+In this section of my homelab project, I will configure Remote Access Service (RAS), Network Address Translation (NAT), and DHCP to provide client devices with internet access through the domain.
+This setup includes enabling RAS for remote connectivity, configuring NAT for IP address translation, and setting up DHCP to dynamically assign IP addresses to client devices.

 <details>
 <summary>🖥️📶 Installing Remote Access Service (RAS) </summary>